 These dogs are very jovial right from when they are born.
 However, it is also possible to bump into a litter with a few hot-tempered pups.
 This will happen if the purebred parents are very aggressive in nature.
 Visit a breeding home where the dogs are well-fed, exercised, and socialized.

 Observe the puppies as they play with each other to gauge their temperaments.
 The friendliest puppy in the litter is what you are looking for.
 A good-natured puppy will immediately wag its tail when you approach and even run to greet you if you beckon it.
-In addition, observe how each puppy interacts with the rest of the litter.
+Besides, observe how each puppy interacts with the rest of the litter.
 A pup that is overly aggressive or too timid is not what you want to adopt.

 Interview the breeder and ask them if you can see the parents of the litter.
 This will help you know what quality traits to expect in the litter when they grow.
-Also, asking questions helps you know whether a breeder knows what they are doing.
+Also, asking questions helps you understand whether a breeder knows what they are doing.
 A breeder experienced with Corgi-Husky pups will know how to advise you should you want to adopt a puppy.

 Horgi from Shelter or Rescue Groups